cathive/concourse-chartmuseum-resource/README.md

 * `key_passphrase`: If `sign` has been set to `true` this parameter can be used to specifcy the passphrase that protects the GPG signing key to be used to sign the chart package.

+* `dependency_update`: must be set to `true` if there are any dependencies in the helm chart to be uploaded.
+This will cause the dependencies to be fetched before the chart is packaged.